-In an effort to provide transparency and accountability to our residents, Alamance County Government presents the 2019-20 Citizens' Financial Report.
-This report is an overview of the Comprehensive Annual Financial Report (CAFR) that was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by Martin Starnes & Associates, CPAs, P.A., Information highlights the General Fund which accounts for the majority of operations for the County, but differs from the GAAP financial statements because accounting data has been summarized.
+In an effort to provide transparency and accountability to our residents, Alamance County Government presents the 2021-22 Citizens' Financial Report.
+This report is an overview of the Annual Comprehensive Financial Report that was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by Martin Starnes & Associates, CPAs, P.A..
+The General Fund accounts for the majority of operations for the County, but differs from the GAAP financial statements because accounting data has been summarized.